jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Microsoft-Digital-Defense-Report-2023.md

-The scope and intensity of cyber\-enabled influence campaigns between state actors and hacktivist groups has matured over the course of Russias war in Ukraine, as the dates between the attacks and public leaks have condensed from a few days to nearly same\-day operations.
+The scope and intensity of cyber\-enabled influence campaigns between state actors and hacktivist groups has matured over the course of Russia’s war in Ukraine, as the dates between the attacks and public leaks have condensed from a few days to nearly same\-day operations.
-Microsoft has observed instances of convergence between Russia\-affiliated cyber operations and pro\- Russian hacktivist attacks in Ukraine that probably serve to obscure Russian state involvement.
+Microsoft has observed instances of convergence between Russia\-affiliated cyber operations and pro\- Russian “hacktivist” attacks in Ukraine that probably serve to obscure Russian state involvement.
 Seashell Blizzard, Cadet Blizzard, and other suspected Russian actors all conducted operations